 - Administrative rights may be required to update your audio and video drivers, please reach out to your IT team before trying to update your drivers.

-Camtasia System Requirements
+Camtasia Editor System Requirements

 -

-Camtasia's performance will rely heavily on a number of factors, one of which being the actual resources available to it.
+Camtasia Editor's performance will rely heavily on a number of factors, one of which being the actual resources available to it.
 As content creation can be demanding on the computers running the tools, you'll want to make sure your Windows PC meets or exceeds our minimum system requirements.

 If you're unfamiliar with your system's hardware specifications, then you can do the following to see your computer specs: